LPG vs Natural Gas – Propane vs Methane

-Natural Gas and LPG Commonalities
+LPG Gas vs Natural Gas Commonalities

-Natural gas and LPG are both hydrocarbon gases.
-Both are sourced from oil and gas wells.
-Both refined natural gas and LPG are produced through natural gas and oil refining or processing.
+Both refined natural gas and liquified petroleum gas are produced through natural gas and oil refining or processing.

-The most common uses of natural gas and LPG are as fuel gases for domestic heating, hot water and cooking as well as for industrial processes involving heat.
-Both are also feedstock for petrochemicals.
+The most common uses of LPG gas and natural gas are as fuel gases for domestic heating, hot water and cooking as well as for industrial processes involving heat.

-LPG Gas Meaning
+LPG Gas Meaning – What is LPG?

 LPG gas meaning is liquefied petroleum gas (LPG), a flammable compressed hydrocarbon fuel gas consisting of propane, butane and isobutane.
 It is typically stored and shipped in LPG gas bottles or LPG tanks